gatling/gatling/src/docs/content/tutorials/quickstart/index.md

 When you have finished playing the scenario, click on `Stop` in the Recorder interface.

-The Simulation will be generated in the folder `user-files/simulations/computerdatabase` of your Gatling installation under the name `BasicSimulation.scala`.
+The Simulation will be generated in the folder `user-files/simulations/computerdatabase` of your Gatling installation under the name `BasicSimulation.java`.

 ### Gatling scenario explained